mgk2014/PCMLAI-CAPSTONE2/README.md

 <img src="plots/LastVerdictByIncidentGrade.png" alt="Last Verdict by Incident Grade" width="500">

-"DetectorId 0" typically refers to a generic or default detection mechanism, meaning it signifies an alert triggered by a broad security rule that isn't specifically tied to a particular security feature.
+"DetectorId 0" typically refers to a generic or default detection mechanism, meaning it signifies an alert triggered by a broad securityrule that isn't specifically tied to a particular security feature.
 Quite a few alerts were tagged to Detector 0, perhaps suggesting exploration of more specifical rules for future alerts

 <img src="plots/DetectorByIncidentGrade.png" alt="Detectors by Incident Grade" width="500">